 He doesn’t smoke or drink and thinks marijuana and alcohol are mind numbing drugs and mushrooms are a simple low end hallucinogenic.

-For me travel and the jungle are already a drugs enough in themselves.
-But if you really want to go over the waterfall to see what’s on the other side of the rainbow – there’s a place and plants for you in Macoa.
+For me travel and the jungle are already a drug in themselves.
+But if you really want to go over the waterfall to see what’s on the other side of the rainbow – there’s a place and plants for you in Mocoa.